 In most gardens, the conventional emerald color scheme is replaced with a darker shade of green.

-With a citrus aroma thought to be nature’s greatest sweet, the blooms may measure 8 inches wide.
+With a citrus aroma thought to be nature’s most incredible sweet, the blooms may measure 8 inches wide.

-Floating only one bloom in a basin of water may fill the whole home with its scent.
+Floating only one bloom in a water basin may fill the whole home with its scent.

 D.D.
-Blanchard Magnolia may be used as a specimen tree in medium-sized yards or as an accent tree in bigger areas.
+Blanchard Magnolia may be used as a specimen tree in medium-sized yards or as an accent tree in more significant areas.
 It’s too big for residences with modest yard spaces.

 Read more: How to grow a thriving magnolia?